 - Frequently Asked Questions about Executive Orders Related to Bars, Restaurants, and Other Places of Public Accommodation

 Farmers' Markets, U-Pick Operations, and On-Farm Markets

-- The Safe at the Farmers Market Cost Share Program provides financial assistance to Minnesota farmers markets to purchase equipment and supplies to keep markets, vendors, and customers safe and operational during the COVID-19 pandemic.
+- NEW: The Safe on the Farm Direct Marketing Cost Share Program provides financial assistance to Minnesota U-Pick Operations, On-Farm Markets, and Community Support Agriculture (CSA) Farms to purchase supplies and equipment to prepare for safe sales during the COVID-19 pandemic.